yazonnile/svelidation/readme.md

 // 2, 3 and 4 will be called once
 ```

 Last thing about the spies.
-If you create a spy that will observe `typeCheck` method of any type - remember, that returning an error from that spy will stop current entry validation because `typeCheck` fails.
+If you create a spy that will observe `type` method of any type - remember, that returning an error from that spy will stop current entry validation because `type` fails.

 To remove your spy - just call `removeSpyFunction` that returns `addSpy` method.